dimikara/Survival-Prediction-of-Patients-with-Heart-Failure/README.md

 * The question of how much training data is required for machine learning is always valid and, by all means, the dataset used here is rather small and geographically limited: it contains the medical records of only 299 patients and comes from only a specific geographical area.
 Increasing the sample size can mean higher level of accuracy and more reliable results.
 Plus, a dataset including data from patients from around the world would also be more reliable as it would compensate for factors specific to geographical regions.

-* Finally, although cheerful and taking into account gender equality, it would be great not to have issues like these:
+* Finally, although cheerful and taking into account gender equality, it would be great not to stumble upon issues like this:

 ![Notebook not available](img/09.JPG?raw=true "Notebook not available")